failsplat/Reus2Surveyor/README.md

 * Option to read only a selection of planets
 * UI decoration
 * Biome-Draft% calculation to take into account whether the matching biome is available to a planet
+* Account for biotica unlocked with Evolve in usage stats
 ## Potential Features
 * Pre-read summary `.mgs` files.
 * Option to select which save point (complete, left, etc.) to reach from each planet